 For most of us, these secrets are potentially embarrassing but not anything illegal or harmful.
-They are just things we wouldn’t particularly want aired to our friends and family.
+They are just things we wouldn’t particularly want our friends and family to know about.

 So, what should you do if you find yourself on the receiving end of blackmail threats?

 Nude photographs or video recordings are a common target.
-Sometimes, the blackmailer will use the victim’s webcam to make recordings without their knowledge, then use those to force the victim to do something.
+Sometimes, the blackmailer will use the victim’s webcam to make recordings without their knowledge, and then use those images to force the victim to do something.

 For more information on the different types of online blackmail, check out this article.

 In addition, it tends to leave a digital paper trail for the police to follow.
 Many perpetrators are caught and punished after the victims go to the police.

 Printouts and photographs are a good idea.
-A thumb drive can also work, though there’s the risk that the blackmailer will infect your thumb drive with a virus and compromise the data.
+A thumb drive can also work, though there’s some risk the blackmailer might infect your thumb drive with a virus and compromise the data.

-If you’re being blackmailed through social media or another online service, immediately change your password.
+If you’re being blackmailed through social media sites or another online service, immediately change the passwords to your affected accounts.
 You should also contact the website’s customer support staff to explain the situation.
 They may be able to freeze the perpetrator’s access to their service.